Optimism in Equality Saturation: Optimism in Equality Saturation

 \subsection{Using Flow Sensitive Abstractions in Contextual E-Graphs}

-In order to use flow sensitive abstractions in rewrites, we need to be able to record equivalences in a flow sensitive manner.
-However, the equivalence abstraction that an e-graph stores is flow insensitive (the equivalences between nodes must hold on \textit{all} possible control flow walks).
-Conceptually, we can modify the equivalence abstraction to be flow sensitive by defining $\Sigma_\equiv = V \rightarrow \{\bot, \top\}$ (thus, a separate equivalence relation is maintained per CFG vertex a control flow walk can end in).
-Then, when a rewrite rule depends on a flow sensitive abstraction, any discovered equalities are asserted in a flow sensitive fashion.
+To use flow sensitive abstractions in rewrites, one would need to be able to record equivalences in a flow sensitive manner.
+However, the equivalence relation that an e-graph stores is flow insensitive (the equivalences between nodes must hold on \emph{all} possible walks).
+Conceptually, we can modify the equivalence relation to be flow sensitive.
+Then, when a rewrite rule depends on a flow sensitive abstraction, any discovered equalities are recorded flow sensitively.
 In prior work, e-graphs that can store multiple equivalence relations efficiently have been called ``contextual e-graphs'' \cite{contextual_eqsat, relational_contextual_eqsat} or ``colored e-graphs'' \cite{colored_egraphs, easter_egg}.
 Equivalence relations are identified by either ``contexts'' or ``colors'' and form a hierarchy or lattice relationship.
 Intuitively, if a context $A$ is the parent of another context $B$ in the hierarchy, then any equalities known in $A$ are automatically known in $B$.
-For implementing a flow sensitive equivalence abstraction with a contextual e-graph, we suggest that dominance in a CFG is a good choice of hierarchy.
-This is because if a vertex $A$ dominates a vertex $B$ in a CFG, any abstraction that is sound for every walk ending at $A$ will automatically be sound for every walk ending at $B$ (because any such walk will have traversed through $A$---this is what it means for $A$ to dominate $B$).
-Implementing contextual e-graphs efficiently is an open research question, and we hope this perspective serves as a motivating use case for future work in this area.
+For implementing a flow sensitive equivalence relation with a contextual e-graph, we suggest that dominance in a CFG is a good choice of hierarchy.
+Implementing contextual e-graphs efficiently is an open research question, and we hope this perspective serves as a motivating use case for future work.